CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Introduction

 \section{Introduction}

-Machine learning has been broadly concerned with the discovery of powerful function approximation techniques which are capable of mapping from a set of inputs to a set of outputs.
-Among the two most popular approaches for doing so are the fully-connected neural network, and the transformer \cite{Vaswani2017} both of which are Artificial Neural Networks (ANNs).
-Variations of these methods have seen widespread success in the domains of computer vision \cite{Dosovitskiy2021}, audio \cite{Radford2023}, reinforcement learning \cite{Vinyals2019}, natural language processing \cite{BERT, Brown2020} and others \cite{Jumper2021}.
-Despite their efficacy, ANNs inherently rely on statistical and data-driven mechanisms, and do not generally integrate prior knowledge about the underlying Data Generating Process (DGP).
+Machine learning has long focused on discovering powerful function approximation techniques for mapping inputs to outputs.
+Two of the most widely used approaches are the fully-connected neural network and the transformer \citep{Vaswani2017}, both of which are Artificial Neural Networks (ANNs).
+These methods have achieved broad success in computer vision \citep{Dosovitskiy2021}, audio \citep{Radford2023}, reinforcement learning \citep{Vinyals2019}, natural language processing \citep{BERT, Brown2020}, and other domains \citep{Jumper2021}.
+Despite their efficacy, ANNs rely primarily on statistical, data-driven mechanisms and do not typically incorporate prior knowledge about the underlying Data Generating Process (DGP).